eudondian/opp-school-library/README.md

 # 📖 SCHOOL LIBRARY <a name="about-project"></a>

-- The OOP school Library is a comprehensive solution written in Ruby for efficiently managing a school library.
+- The OOP school Library project is a comprehensive solution written in Ruby for efficiently managing a school library.
 It is a web-based application that streamlines the processes involved in cataloging, tracking and lending books within a school setting.👌

 ## 🛠️ Built With <a name="built-with"></a>